scionproto/scion/doc/ControlPlanePKI.md

 choose their own bootstrapping method according to their security and trust model.

-Note that attestations are only used for bootstrapping, and trust resets after catastrophic events that involved multiple AS offline root key compromises.
+Note that attestations are only used for bootstrapping, and trust resets after catastrophic events that involved multiple AS offline voting key compromises.
 During normal operation and non-catastrophic key compromises, the RAAs are not involved.
 ISDs can update their TRCs freely, without the consent or attestation of RAAs.
 This limits the power that an RAA holds.
 Misbehavior on the RAA's part is easily discoverable, as it is limited to issuing false trust resets.